 Paul Barton is Honorary Senior Research Fellow at the National Heart and Lung Institute working in the Cardiovascular Genetics and Genomics Group.

-He gained his PhD in human genetics at the University of London in 1981 and undertook six years postdoctoral training in the Molecular Biology Department of the Pasteur Institute in Paris studying muscle protein genes under the direction of Dr Margaret Buckingham and supported by fellowships from the Muscular Dystrophy Association of America (MDA), the European Molecular Biology Organization (EMBO) and later, as a tenured scientist of the French Institut National de la Santé et de la Recherche Médicale (INSERM, equivalent UK MRC).
+He gained his PhD in human genetics at the University of London in 1981 and undertook postdoctoral training at the Pasteur Institute in Paris under the direction of Dr Margaret Buckingham and supported by fellowships from the Muscular Dystrophy Association of America (MDA), the European Molecular Biology Organization (EMBO) and later, as a tenured scientist of the French Institut National de la Santé et de la Recherche Médicale (INSERM).

 In 1989 he joined Professor Sir Magdi Yacoub at the newly formed National Heart and Lung Institute (NHLI) in London in order to investigate molecular and cellular biology of cardiac development and disease supported by a 10 year Senior Research Fellowship from the British Heart Foundation.
-He also served as Assistant Director of Research to the Magdi Yacoub Institute, a charitable foundation established to support research into the causes and treatment of heart disease.
-In 2011 he joined Professor Stuart Cook's newly formed Genetics and Genomic's Group at the Cardiovascular Biomedical Research Unit, Royal Brompton and Harefield NHS Trust where he acts as research Manager while remaining as Honorary Senior Research Fellow at NHLI.
+He later also served as Assistant Director of Research to the Magdi Yacoub Institute.

 Dr Barton has published over 120 research papers and has been elected to Fellowship of both the European Society of Cardiology (FESC) and the American Heart Association (AHA).
 His research is currently funded by and HICF award from Wellcome Trust and Department of Health (DoH), the National Institute of Health Research (NIHR) and Heart Research UK.